butaixianran/DazToBlender/README.md

   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
 There are some bugs in those drivers expressions, it's your choice.
   - > Be noticed, EyeClosed shape key is not a real shape key, it is a driver of EyeClosedL and EyeClosedR.
 If you don't use drivers, EyeClosed shape key won't work, you need to set EyeClosedL and EyeClosedR directly.

+> About Subsurface: Blender will add a very strong blur to subsurface material, which will make you can not see your model clearly.
+> So I converted it in this way:
+> Blender's Subsurface = Translucency Weight * 0.1
+> Then you can see your model more clearly.
+You can alwasy make it higher as you wish.

 ---
 * Owner: [Daz 3D][OwnerURL] – [@Daz3d][TwitterURL]
 * License: [Apache License, Version 2.0][LicenseURL] - see ``LICENSE`` and ``NOTICE`` for more information.